doofmars/GPX2SVG/README.md

 ## Usage Design with Elevation

 1. Place your GPX files in the `tracks` directory.
 Note the GPX files must contain elevation data.
+2. Configure parameters in `config.yaml` as needed.
-2. Run the main script:
+3. Run the main script:

 ```bash
 python make-design-elevation.py
 ```
 This will calculate the elevation profile, store metadata and the design.
-3. Generated SVG files will be saved in the `out` directory.
+4. Generated SVG files will be saved in the `out` directory.

 The execution will generate the following files:
 - `out/design.svg`: SVG design for printing
 - `out/design_elevation_profile.png`: Elevation profile image for reference and error checking
 - `out/design_stops.csv`: List of stops based on track file: Config to show the label, name of the stop rotate and flip the text

-4. Edit the `out/design_stops.csv` script with proper stop names
+5. Edit the `out/design_stops.csv` script with proper stop names
-5. Re-run the script to update the `out/design.svg` with the new stop names.
+6. Re-run the script to update the `out/design.svg` with the new stop names.
 This can be repeated until all labels are proper

 ```bash
 python make-design-elevation.py